 When you think of therapy, you might think of sitting in a therapist’s office or lying on a couch recounting your childhood for weeks on end.
 While that might have happened in days gone by, therapy today is very different.
 In the therapy world, we’ve come a long way!

-Today, accessing therapy is all about meeting the client (you) where you are and addressing your needs in very specific ways.
+It could involve talking with someone, whether in person or through various virtual platforms, making the therapeutic process more flexible and tailored to your unique needs.
 How you access therapy, and what form it might take, is driven in part by your needs and what you might be seeking help for.

 These are sessions between you and a therapist.
 It’s the traditional 1:1 psychotherapy that you’d expect.
 This is the type of talk therapy most people recognize and seek out.